Htou/Htou/README.md

 ### Hey there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, my name is Hichem

 ---
-A software Engineer (and philsophy) student specializing in backend development with technologies listed in the toolbox below.
+A software engineer (and philsophy) student specializing in backend development with technologies listed in the toolbox below.

 I like to work on building useful applications, mostly with Java and Python, that are deployable on the cloud like aws, but I am also developing myself in other areas such as team building, scrum and clean agile.
 Hit me up with a subscribe to follow my progress.